PIPIPIG233666/EFI-ROG-C8DH-5900x-RX6800XT/README.md

 - All `.efi` drivers and `.kext` are `-RELEASE` builds from the respective packages.
 - OpenCanopy (GUI boot menu) is up and running.
-- I do boot Windows 10 using OC, thus I can guarantee it will work.
-I have Win 11 installed on separate SSD.
+- I do boot Windows 11 using rEFInd, thus I can guarantee it will work.
+I have Win 11 installed on the same SSD.

 Good luck.

-## Give back
+# Give back

-If you found this code useful, please consider [buying me a coffee](https://www.buymeacoffee.com/radianttap) or two. ☕️😋
+#If you found this code useful, please consider [buying me a coffee](https://www.buymeacoffee.com/radianttap) or two. ☕️😋